retorquere/zotero-better-bibtex/README.md

 ## Known issues

-If you see a duplicate translator for Better BibLaTeX, go to "preferences/advanced/files", reset translators and restart.
+* If you see a duplicate translator for Better BibLaTeX, go to "preferences/advanced/files", reset translators and restart.
+* Zotero doesn't seem to handle importing of non-utf8 files particularly gracefully.
+If you're coming from JabRef, please verify using file-database properties that your bibliography is saved in utf-8 format before importing.

 # Plans